osilander/bacterial-genomics-intro/ngs-variantcalling/index.rst

 Preface
 -------

 In this section we will use our genome assembly based on the ancestor and call genetic variants in the evolved line [NIELSEN2011]_.
+"Call variants" is the terminology we use when we are looking for mutations that have occurred when we compare the sequence from one clone (or individual) to another.
+A "variant" might be a single nucleotide substitution (e.g. T --> C), or it could be a deletion, a repeat expansions, etc. The aim in "variant calling" is to figure out how your sequence *differs* from the reference sequence that you have.

+For humans, this is usually done to infer SNPs that exist between individuals.
+Here, we are doing it to find *mutations* that have occurred during experimental evolution.

 ..
 There is an accompanying lecture for this tutorial (`SNPs - GWAS - eQTLs introduction <http://dx.doi.org/10.6084/m9.figshare.1515026>`__).